lstappen/MuSe2021/README.md

 ## Installation
 Create a virtenv; check and install packages in requirements.txt; download the data; adjust paths in `config.py`; run sample calls.

-See main.py for more argparser options.
-Set option `--predict` for masked test labels.
-The predictions for all samples in the test partition are saved in csv files.

 ## Run: Sample calls for each sub-challenges

 ### MuSe-Wilder: